CFP – Frequently Asked Questions

 You will have to re-register for the module that you failed in.
 You can register for the next available examination sitting.
 It is better to resume your study as soon as possible when the memory is still fresh.

 If you need to re-sit a module, you are required to register for the next examination and pay the exam fees.
-KMDC charges a small refresher course fee (RM424 for a 8-day workshop to RM477 for a 9-day workshop only in 2015) for re-sit/repeat.If you wish to attend additional revision classes.
+KMDC charges a small refresher course fee @RM53 per day (RM424 for a 8-day workshop to RM477 for a 9-day workshop only) for re-sit/repeat.If you wish to attend additional revision classes.

 EXEMPTIONS & CHALLENGE STATUS